cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 [^status]:
     (This cref will be removed by the RFC editor:)\\

-    The present `-18` corrects a few omissions from `-17`; it is not intended to make technical changes from `-17`.
+    The present `-19` includes the definition of the cri'' application-extension.
+    cri'' was previously defined in draft-ietf-core-href; however the latter document overtook the present document in the approval process.
+    As the definition of cri'' is dependent on the present document (and conversely has essentially no dependency on the technical content of draft-ietf-core-href beyond its mere existence), the text (including IANA considerations) has been moved here.
-    It is intended for use as an input document for the CBOR WG meeting at IETF 123.
+    `-19` is intended for use at the CBOR WG meeting at IETF 124.

 --- middle